Joyce Hamilton Berry: Education

 She attended Hampton Institute, now Hampton University, and graduated as an English major.
 In Virginia, she first encountered segregation on a larger scale.
 Unlike her hometown of Lexington, Kentucky, the buses were segregated, with Blacks having to pay at the front, then walk to the back to enter.
 She never rode the bus again in Virginia after that initial incident.
 After graduating from Hampton, she returned home and taught school in Lancaster, Kentucky, and at her alma mater Dunbar High School before attending graduate school at the University of Kentucky in 1962.
 She received her master's degree in 1964, then went on in 1970 to be the first female African-American to earn a Ph.D. in Psychology from the University of Kentucky.
 She served briefly on the faculty at Kentucky State University before moving to Columbia, Maryland.

 Contributions to her community

 Berry served her community in a number of ways during the Civil Rights Movement.
 She was a member of the Congress of Racial Equality and the Urban League.
 Her experiences as a graduate student at the University of Kentucky and later as a social services worker led her often to speak out against discrimination on the basis of her race and her gender.
 She was a member of the Lexington-Fayette County Merger Commission in the early 1970s that formed the Lexington Fayette Urban County Government.

-In the late 1970s, Berry moved to Columbia, Maryland (which is centrally located between Baltimore, Maryland and Washington, DC), to work with the federal government.
-After a few years, she started her own private psychology practice (in Washington, D.C.).
-Today, she continues to live and work in the D.C. area specializing in marriage, family and relationship issues.
+In the late 1970s, Berry moved to Columbia, Maryland, to work for the federal government.
+She later established a private psychology practice in Washington, D.C., where she has continued to work, specializing in marriage, family, and relationship counseling.